Josephine Blaise picks up a black eyeliner from her makeup counter.

 Tiffany nods, still playing on her cell phone.
 “Sure, Mr. Blaise.”

 Josephine walks into the front room.
 “All set, dear?”

 “We’ll see you later, Tiffany,” said Josephine.

 Tiffany stands up, nods, and escorts them to the door.
 She waves goodbye to the Blaise’s and locks the storm door and the front door.
-Next, she checks all the windows, making certain they are locked.
+She checks all the windows, making certain they are locked.
 When she reaches John’s room, she notices his window is open.
 She strolls over and closes and locks it.
 She swings around and finds John sitting up in bed, glaring at her.

 “What is it, John?”

 “Henry doesn’t like you.”

 “I really don’t care what Henry thinks.
 He’s not real, anyway.
 Plus, you’re too old to have an imaginary friend.”

 Tiffany walks towards John and guides him back down.
 “Now, lay down and go to sleep.”